 - Cut carbs: Processed carbohydrates bind water in the body.
 So if you eat refined carbohydrates between fasting periods, you will lose a lot of water afterward.
 Therefore, large amounts of sodium leave the body, which causes headaches.

-If you start intermittent fasting, excess water and salts will be flushed out through the gastrointestinal tract.
+Excess water and salts will be flushed out through the gastrointestinal tract if you start intermittent fasting.

 There can be different triggers, such as too much caffeine.
-Nevertheless, intermittent fasting alone does not cause diarrhea.
+Nevertheless, intermittent fasting alone does not cause diarrhea or constipation.
+Food does.
+For example, too much fiber can cause constipation.

-Moreover, diarrhea during fasting can be due to the mistakes in your diet between fasting periods:
+Moreover, diarrhea during fasting can be due to poor diet choices during eating periods:

 - Refined carbohydrates